Our most recent projects

 Hilma af Klint and Piet Mondrian, Kunstmuseum Den Haag, 2023-2024

 The Swedish artist Hilma af Klint (1862 - 1944) is regarded as one of the pioneers of abstract painting.
 She created more than 1000 paintings, sketches and watercolours and was one of the first artists to make abstract pieces.
 In the exhibition at the Kunstmuseum Den Haag Hilma af Klint and Piet Mondrian's visual idioms and paths to abstraction are being placed side by side.
 Their shared interest in spirituality and theosophy is put in the broader context of scientific developments at the end of the nineteenth and the early twentieth centuries, a formative period for both artists.
 The exhibition, organised in close collaboration with the Tate Modern in London, will show some 100 works by Af Klint and 65 works by Mondrian.
 In addition, drawings, sketches, letters and notebooks will give insight into both artists' way of working and mental processes.
-The Turing Foundation is contributing €30,000 towards this exhibition, which can be seen between 7 October 2023 and 25 February 2024.
-The contribution is earmarked for the catalogue.

 See also: